Frequently Asked Questions

 Do I need to provide a snack?

-- School will provide milk and a piece of fruit every morning.
+- School will provide a piece of fruit every morning.
 Children are not allowed to bring in any other snacks.